A brief overview of kernel and program caching mechanism¶

 Points of improvement (things to do)¶

 Employ the same built object for multiple devices of the same ISA, capabilities and so on.
 NOTE: It’s not really known if it’s possible to check if two distinct devices are exactly the same.
-Probably this should be an improvement request for plugins.
+Probably this should be an improvement request for the UR adapters.
 By now it is assumed that two devices with the same device id 2 are the same.

 Improve testing: cover real use-cases.
 See currently covered cases here.